Future of the Listowel Memorial Arena

 Demolishing to improve site lines most reasonable to allow for building lots to clean up that area, but keeping in mind the existing site of the curling club may need additional parking with the community growing, at too may be looking at updates and improved site lines as well.

-Carolynne Cressman almost 5 years ago
+Carolynne Cressman over 5 years ago